Daredevil season 1: Design

-Many of the male characters in the series are often seen wearing suits, which Maslansky was comfortable with after working as the costume designer on White Collar (2009–2014).
+Many of the male characters in the series are often seen wearing suits, which Maslansky was comfortable with after working as the costume designer on the television series White Collar (2009–2014).
 Murdock's suits are differentiated more by texture than color, with a limited palette, given that the character cannot see what color his clothing is.
 Cox's size changed throughout the series as he continued to work out.
 For Murdock's sunglasses, Maslansky worked with series prop master Michael Jortner to make something that fit into the modern world, but paid homage to "what was familiar to fans".
 Close to 100 different versions of the prop were created for Cox to try.
 For the women of the series, Maslansky looked to their backstories in the show, with Page having dreams and fantasies of a life in New York along the lines of Katharine Hepburn and Lauren Bacall, and dressing according to those thoughts ("retro, slim skirts, tighter fitting tops and slim dresses"), while Marianna coming into the series as a mysterious yet glamorous femme fatale, dressing in high-end, couture clothing; "she needed to appeal to [Fisk].
 He wouldn't go for just any chick in a pair of old jeans and a t-shirt."